AWS CloudFormation Best Practices

 • Implement a continuous deployment process for deploying applications to the on-premises datacenter or cloud.

-• continuous deployments can be handled using tools like Jenkins available on both the environments
+• continuous deployments can be handled using tools like Jenkins available on both the environments, or Cloud Build with Cloud Deploy for GCP-native CI/CD pipelines

 • Support failover of the production environment to cloud during an emergency.